Museum of Craft and Design

 2569 Third Street, San Francisco, CA 94107 - United States

-Celebrating 15 years with DESIGN 15, the Museum of Craft and Design (MCD) is San Francisco’s only museum devoted to craft and design.
+The Museum of Craft and Design (MCD) is San Francisco’s only museum devoted to craft and design.
 Founded in 2004, MCD showcases designers, makers and artists through an exciting and distinctive series of craft and design-focused exhibitions and public programs.
 As a non-collecting institution, the museum actively collaborates with artists, designers, museums and universities, as well as design venues and practitioners to create inspirational experiences in the world of craft and design for visitors of all ages.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.